George Stubbs(1724-1806), Painter and anatomist

 Artist associated with 6 portraits

 A superb animal painter and a penetrating portraitist, Stubbs is known for his Anatomy of a Horse, 1766, a series of magnificent engravings based on the dissections he carried out in a remote village in Lincolnshire.
-A friend of Josiah Wedgwood, Stubbs experimented with painting on alternative surfaces, including copper, porcelain and, here, a Wedgwood plaque.
+A friend of Josiah Wedgwood, Stubbs experimented with painting on alternative surfaces, including copper, porcelain and Wedgwood plaques.

 - George Townley Stubbs (son)

 Become a Member

 Enjoy access to special events, discounts on the Gallery online shop, supporters’ updates and much more

 Bringing people together by sharing the portraits and stories of the men and women who have shaped our nation.